pboling/yacs/README.md

 Edit `eslint.ci.config.js` and append rule names to the `promoteToError` array.
 For style-only enforcement, change `'prettier/prettier': 'warn'` to `'error'` in the Prettier block.

 ---

+## REST: Trending vs New — optional single-request dedupe (opt-in)

+Are the initial REST results for Trending and New the same?
+Sometimes; often they are not, because the presets use different rank/sort/age constraints which can change the returned set, not only the ordering.
+Because of that, deduping these requests by default has limited value and can be misleading.

+What we do now

+- By default, the client does NOT dedupe the two boot requests.
+Each pane performs its own GET /scanner.
+- You can opt-in to deduplication when you know your backend returns the same underlying set for both presets:
+  - Set VITE_SCANNER_DEDUPE_INIT=1 (or true) at build/runtime.
+  - When enabled, src/scanner.client.js coalesces overlapping initial requests using a canonical dataset key that intentionally ignores presentation-only params like rankBy/orderBy/timeFrame.
+A short-lived cache (TTL: 5s) serves immediate repeats.

+Verifying with curl (to decide whether to enable)

+Run these side-by-side and compare:

+- Trending preset:
+  curl -s "${API_BASE:-https://api-rs.dexcelerate.com}/scanner?rankBy=volume&orderBy=desc&minVol24H=1000&isNotHP=true&maxAge=$((7*24*60\*60))&page=1" | jq '.pairs|length,(.pairs[]?.pairAddress)' > /tmp/trending.txt

+- New preset:
+  curl -s "${API_BASE:-https://api-rs.dexcelerate.com}/scanner?rankBy=age&orderBy=desc&isNotHP=true&maxAge=$((24*60*60))&page=1" | jq '.pairs|length,(.pairs[]?.pairAddress)' > /tmp/new.txt

+Then compare:
+diff -u /tmp/trending.txt /tmp/new.txt || true

+If the diff is empty, the sets are identical (ordering aside) and enabling VITE_SCANNER_DEDUPE_INIT can avoid one request at boot.

+Notes

+- Infinite scroll (page>1) always requests per pane with the pane’s filters.
+- WebSocket subscriptions remain per-pane (distinct logical pages 101/201) and are unaffected by this REST dedupe.
+- No caching is used when the flag is off; requests are performed directly.